stackhpc/dawn-test-vcluster-config/README.md

 ```

 This creates a [Kustomization](https://fluxcd.io/flux/components/kustomize/kustomizations/) that
-will deploy the root `kustomization.yaml` from this repository, hence deploying all the vClusters
+will deploy the root `kustomization.yaml` from your repository, hence deploying all the vClusters
 referenced in that file.

 ## Accessing a vCluster